 Yohimbine is an alkaloid found in the Yohimbe tree bark.

 It’s used generally as a fat loss aid, testosterone booster, and even as a pro-erectile agent, but does it work as well as claimed?

 Let’s take a look.

 Yohimbe (Pausinystalia Yohimbe) is an evergreen tree native to Africa.

 Its barks are used to extract alkaloids like yohimbine for the use of the supplement industry.
 Sometimes the whole ground Yohimbe bark powder is also used (although their effects are rather similar, due to yohimbine being the active ingredient).

 Yohimbe is highly stimulatory and is thus often claimed to enhance the effectiveness of compounds like caffeine.

-Another mechanism of yohimbe and yohimbine is to modulate the adrenergic receptors of fat cells5.
-Yohimbine is potent natural antagonist of the A2-receptors, which causes cyclic adenosine monophosphate (cAMP) to build up and enhance lipolysis (fat burn)6–8.
+Another mechanism of Yohimbe and yohimbine is to modulate the adrenergic receptors of fat cells5.
+Yohimbine is a potent natural antagonist of the A2-receptors, which causes cyclic adenosine monophosphate (cAMP) to build up and enhance lipolysis (fat burn)6–8.

 One human trial with soccer players has shown yohimbine to actually improve the rate of fat loss9, but it should be used in a fasted state and/or close to exercise for best results.
 Taking yohimbine with meals is not advised since insulin negates the effects10.